Christianity in the ante-Nicene period: Early Christian iconography

-Diversity and proto-orthodoxy
+Diversity and proto-Orthodoxy

-The development of doctrine, the position of orthodoxy, and the relationship between the various opinions is a matter of continuing academic debate.
+The development of doctrine, the position of proto-Orthodoxy, and the relationship between the various opinions is a matter of continuing academic debate.
 Since the Nicene Creed came to define the Church, the early debates have long been regarded as a unified orthodox position against a minority of heretics.
-Walter Bauer, drawing upon distinctions between Jewish Christians, Pauline Christians, and other groups such as Gnostics and Marcionites, argued that early Christianity was fragmented, with various competing interpretations, only one of them eventually coming to dominate.
+Walter Bauer, drawing upon distinctions between Jewish Christians, Pauline Christians, Christian Gnostics, and Marcionites, argued that early Christianity was fragmented, with various competing interpretations, only one of them eventually coming to dominate.
 While Bauer's original thesis has been criticised, Elaine Pagels and Bart Ehrman have further explicated the existence of variant Christianities in the first centuries.
 They see early Christianity as fragmented into contemporaneous competing orthodoxies.

 Eamon Duffy notes that Christianity throughout the Roman Empire was "in a state of violent creative ferment" during the second century.
 Orthodoxy, or proto-orthodoxy, existed alongside forms of Christianity that they would soon consider deviant "heresy".
 Duffy considers the orthodox and unorthodox were sometimes difficult to distinguish during this period, and simply says that early Christianity in Rome had a wide variety of competing Christian sects.

 Some orthodox scholars argue against the increasing focus on heterodoxy.
 A movement away from presuming the correctness or dominance of the orthodoxy is seen as neutral, but criticize historical analysis that assumes heterodox sects are superior to the orthodox movement.